AI Automation

 The 4 Follow-Up Sequences Every Small Business Should Automate

 Not all follow-up is the same.
 Different moments in the customer journey call for different messages.
-Here are the four sequences that deliver the most return for small businesses when automated properly.
+These four sequences deliver the most return when automated properly.

 1. The New Lead or Inquiry Follow-Up